swarnabha0252/grocery-list-organizer/README.md

 # Grocery List Organizer

-A simple Python project to create and manage a list of grocery items.
+A simple Python project for managing and creating a list of grocery items.
+Created to practice OOP, file handling, and basic Python skills.

 ## Features
 - Add grocery items with quantity and category